josemariav/josemariav.github.io/index.markdown

 # Welcome!

 This is my website where I post about [projects](/projects/) I've been involved during my studies.
-This is my website where I post about the [academic projects](/projects/) and [policy work](policy) I am currently developed or have completed in the past as an expert in the field of energy and climate.
+This is my website where I post about the [academic projects](/projects/) and [policy work](policy) that I'm developing or have completed.

 Feel free to contact me via email or social media, specially if you want a publication that is not available online.